maxrross/gamerizz/Sprint1.md

   virtually pleasing, and creating our Sprint1.md for submission.

 ## Which ones were successfully completed:
-  We succesfully completed
+  We succesfully completed every one of our issues.

 ## Which ones didn't and why:
-  We did not complete
+  We did not have any problems and completed everything.